tonikelope/coronapoker/tools/qa/src/test/java/com/tonikelope/coronapoker/protocolsim/README.md

 records, Ed25519 signatures, RIT pot division, settlement record and `HANDVERIFY` receipt parser.

+For a new regression, first use the layer selector in [Adding tests and real-game scenarios](../../../../../../../../../docs/ADDING_TEST_SCENARIOS.md).
+Add a case here when high-volume deterministic protocol/domain coverage is the claim; use the real-game E2E path when the defect depends on production `Crupier`, Swing, sockets or recovery orchestration.

 Run from the repository root.
 The script uses the Maven reactor, so it always compiles and tests the current checkout rather than a possibly stale installed
 JAR: